aws-samples/serverless-patterns/terraform-fixtures/docs/README.md

 *Important:* the Terraform configurations use various AWS services and there can be costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

+More information about using Terraform to manage serverless resources on AWS is available on [serverless.tf](https://serverless.tf).

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.